Support and Services

 If you’ve taken a career break, refreshing your skills is essential.
 Whilst juggling a full-time qualification with other responsibilities might not seem possible, enhancing your skills doesn’t need to be such a big commitment.

 Consider finding out what opportunities are available at your local college or learning centre.
-Just one night a week or a one-off class could help boost your CV, whilst also coming with the added bonus of getting out of the house, networking and meeting new people.
+Just one night a week or a one-off class could help boost your CV, whilst also coming with the added bonus of networking and meeting new people - this all still applies to an online course!

 So, reflect on the industry you’re looking to get back into and enrol yourself onto a relevant course – or two!